What are the biggest MISTAKES people make when preparing their home for a whole-house audio system?

 If you are taking it upon yourself to set up your own home network, make sure you understand the basics.
 In order to control a whole-house audio system with our app installed on smart devices, you need a single network (SSID) for your entire home.
 Only one router should be managing DHCP and assigning unique IP addresses to all of your network-connected devices.

 Most of our customers use a router to manage DHCP that is separate from, but connected to, the modem provided by their Internet Service Provider.
-If connecting the gateway with an ethernet cable, it should be plugged into the router or a bridge connected to the router.
+If connecting the gateway (model GW-SL1 or WGW-SL1) with an ethernet cable, it should be plugged into the router or an ethernet switch connected to the router.
+If using a "managed" switch, make sure the port you choose is available to your entire network.
 Do not plug the gateway into an open port on the modem or the app will not find it.

 To control your whole-house audio system, your smart phones and tablets must be on the same network as the gateway (model GW-SL1 or WGW-SL1) that is connected to your central whole-house audio controller.